aleksandar78/jsstarterkit/README.md

 Settings with editorconfig http://editorconfig.org/

-## Source Version Control - Git - Bitbucket
+## Source Version Control - Git -

+Bitbucket / Github will be used as remote repositories.

 ## Package Manager - NPM